Assistant General Counsel Jobs at Office of the Attorney General with Visa Sponsorship

 Which visa types are commonly used for Assistant General Counsel roles at Office of the Attorney General?

 The H-1B is the primary visa used for Assistant General Counsel roles at the Office of the Attorney General.
 Because government entities are cap-exempt, the H-1B process is more straightforward than at private employers.
-In some cases, attorneys on O-1 status may also be considered, though that category requires demonstrated extraordinary ability.
+In some cases, attorneys on O-1 visa status may also be considered, though that category requires demonstrated extraordinary ability.
 A Green Card through employment-based sponsorship is less common in government settings but not impossible for long-tenured attorneys.

 What qualifications are expected for Assistant General Counsel positions at Office of the Attorney General?